nicogis/CleanDesigner/README.md

 ## Overview

 **CleanDesigner** is a .NET 8 utility designed to help developers working with DevExpress XAF/XPO projects.
 When generating business classes using the XAF XPO wizard, the tool analyzes and cleans up `.Designer.cs` files by comparing them to their corresponding custom class files.
-Its goal is to identify and optionally remove duplicate properties and unnecessary backing fields that may be introduced during the code generation process.
+Its goal is to identify and optionally remove duplicate properties and unnecessary backing fields that may be introduced when resynchronizing the model from the database.

 ## Features